"Life... has never been more exciting!"- Gallian (Ray Liotta)

 Boll’s directing credits also include the zombie horror thriller House of the Dead; Heart of America, a drama about a high school killing spree starring Jürgen Prochnow, Michael Paré, Patrick Muldoon, Kett Turton, Elisabeth Moss and Maria Conchita Alonso; and Blackwoods, a thriller about a young man haunted by the accidental death of a young girl, starring Patrick Muldoon, Keegan Connor Tracy, Michael Paré, Will Sanderson and Clint Howard.

 He also wrote and directed the 2000 telivision movie “Sanctimony,” starring Casper Van Dien, Michael Paré, Eric Roberts, Jennifer Rubin and Catherine Oxenberg, about a stock broker-turned-serial killer.

 Boll, who holds a doctorate in literature, began his failmmaking career in his native Germany, where he directed Erste Semester, Das (The first semester) (1997), Amoklauf (1994) Barschel – Mord in Genf?
 (1993) and German Fried Movie (1991).

 After having made a handful of Good investments, he founded and CEO of Boll KG, through which he finances, produces and distributes his films.
-He is also a participant in offshore small business coaching services and Event Security Guard Services.
+He is also a participant in offshore small business coaching services.

 A simple family man (Jason Statham) becomes a reluctant warrior after an army of murderous beasts commanded by an evil sorcerer (Ray Liotta) ransacks his peaceful village and captures his wife (Claire Forlani)